This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 Approach to remuneration benchmarks

-Executive compensation is benchmarked on data provided in national executive compensation surveys, for countries in which executives are domiciled, as well as information disclosed in the annual reports of listed companies of the Johannesburg Stock Exchange.
-Sappi participates in global remuneration surveys and uses data from global remuneration survey, ie PWC, Mercer, et al to determine appropriate remuneration levels.
+Executive compensation is benchmarked on data provided in national executive compensation surveys, for countries in which executives are domiciled, as well as information disclosed in the annual reports of listed companies of the JSE.
+Sappi participates in global remuneration surveys and uses data from global remuneration surveys ie PwC, Mercer, et al to determine appropriate remuneration levels.

 The remuneration package for a newly appointed executive director would be set in accordance with the terms of the group's approved remuneration policy in force at the time of appointment.
 The variable remuneration for a new executive director would be determined in the same way as for existing executive directors.
 For internal and external appointments, the group may meet certain relocation expenses, as appropriate.

 Sappi may reimburse the reasonable expenses of board directors that relate to their duties on behalf of Sappi.
 Sappi may also provide advice and assistance with board directors' tax returns where these are impacted by the duties they undertake on behalf of Sappi.

 All non-executive directors have letters of appointment with Sappi Limited for an initial period of three years.
 In accordance with best practice, non-executive directors are subject to re-election at the AGM after the three-year period.
 Appointments may be terminated by Sappi with six months' notice.
 No compensation is payable on termination, other than accrued fees and expenses.

 As required by King IV, Sappi's remuneration policy and implementation report need to be tabled for separate non-binding advisory votes by shareholders at the upcoming AGM.
 In the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the voting rights entitled to be exercised by shareholders at such AGM, then the committee will ensure that the following measures are taken in good faith and with best reasonable efforts: